jorgeribeiro/orders-spring-app/WORDING.md

 Not every courier can see every order.

-- If the description of the order contains the words pizza, cake or flamingo, we can only show the order to the courier if they are equipped with a Glovo box.
+- If the description of the order contains the words pizza, cake or flamingo, we can only show the order to the courier if they are equipped with a box.

 - If the order is further than 5km to the courier, we will only show it to couriers that move in motorcycle or electric scooter.